-- (1) In February 2021, the Compensation Committee approved bonuses to be paid to the named executive officers other than Mr. Cogburn in respect of their services in 2021.
-The Compensation Committee also approved transactions bonuses for the named executive officers in respect of their work relating to the debt exchanges consummated in December 2021 and certain other transactions of significance to the Company; such bonuses will be paid during 2022. - (2) The amounts reported in this column represent the aggregate grant date fair value of the restricted stock units and performance units granted to the named executive officers during the applicable fiscal year, calculated in accordance with FASB ASC Topic 718, disregarding for this purpose the estimate of forfeitures related to service-based vesting conditions, and do not necessarily correspond to the actual value that might be realized by the named executive officers, which depends on the market value of our Common Stock on the date when, and if, the units are settled.
+The amounts reported in this column for 2021 represent the aggregate grant date fair value of the restricted stock units and performance units granted to the named executive officers during the 2021 fiscal year, calculated in accordance with FASB ASC Topic 718, disregarding for this purpose the estimate of forfeitures related to service-based vesting conditions, and do not necessarily correspond to the actual value that might be realized by the named executive officers, which depends on the market value of our Common Stock on the date when, and if, the units are settled.

 Grants made during the fiscal year ended December 31, 2021 to Mr. Sortur, were restricted stock units subject to time-based vesting conditions.
-For such time-based vesting awards, the grant date fair value was calculated by multiplying the market closing price on the date of grant (\$2.59) by the number of shares of our Common Stock subject to the restricted stock units on the grant date (30,000).
+For such time-based vesting awards, the grant date fair value was calculated by multiplying the market closing price on the date of grant by the number of shares of our Common Stock subject to the restricted stock units on the grant date.